pulumi/registry/README.md

 # Registry

 [Pulumi Registry](https://pulumi.com/registry) is the global index of everything you can do with Pulumi.
+The home of pulumi.com/registry.

 ## Authoring a Pulumi Package